The Medical Cannabis Pilot Program

 In addition, Illinois law requires very strict testing requirements.
 Medicine grown or processed by cultivators are tested for mycotoxins, microbial contaminants, pesticide chemical and solvent residue, and an active ingredient analysis of the cannabis, and cultivators are required to place a label showing these results on all medicines.
 This level of quality control represents one of the strongest arguments for encouraging patients to utilize this Program rather than purchasing cannabis from illegal sources.

-How Can I Recommend Treatment I Am So Unfamiliar With?
+How Can I Facilitate Treatment I Am So Unfamiliar With?

 How Does Medical Cannabis Treatment Compare to Marinol?